mithi/hexapod-robot-simulator/CUSTOMIZE.md

 ```
 Set them all to `True`

-# Setting the range of joints angles
+## Setting the range of joint angles
-- Modify it in
+Modify it in
 ```
 ./hexapod/MAX_ANGLES.py
 ```
-- They currently default to the following
+They currently default to the following
 ```
 ALPHA_MAX_ANGLE = 90
 BETA_MAX_ANGLE = 90